nikkilr88/egghead-asciicasts/practical-git-for-everyday-professional-use/lessons/misc-practical-git-document-repos-with-readme-files.md

 There are lots of other things that you can put in your `README.md` as well as lots of other markdown syntax that you can learn, like these examples here.
 The important thing is that no matter what, at least, have a simple `README.md` that explains what your repo is for.
 Now let's do a `git status`, and we'll see that our `README.md` is untracked.

 Let's stage it, and then we'll create a `commit`.
-We'll say, "Adding README".
-Then let's `push` it to our remote repo.
+We'll say, `git commit -m "Adding README"`.
+Then let's `push` it to our remote repo, `git push`.
 Now if we look at our repo on our GitHub page, we can see if we scroll down that our `README.md` is being rendered.
 It says, "A collection of utility functions," and then it has a few code examples from the document that we created...